sajjadGG/book-python/data-types/str.rst

 :English:
     #.
 Ask user to input name
     #.
-Print on the screen text identical to output code (see below)
+Print text identical to output code (see below)
     #.
-To print on the screen use f-string formatting
+To print use f-string formatting
     #.
 Note, that second line starts with tab
     #.
 Value in double quotes is a name read from user (in output user typed ``José Jiménez``)
     #.
 Mind the different quotes, apostrophes, tabs and newlines